adunning/dissertation/00-frontmatter.md

 ---
-title: "The Recording and Dissemination of Alexander Neckam's Writings at Oxford and Cirencester"
+title: "Alexander Neckam's Manuscripts and the Augustinian Canons of Oxford and Cirencester"
 author: Andrew Nelson Judd Dunning
 date: 2016
 lang: en-GB